 The holidays in the City?
 Yes, please!
 Nothing brings on the holiday spirit like a day in the Big Apple.
 And you can take a big bite of it without breaking your holiday budget.
 Just check out these activities, and enjoy the holiday in true New York fashion!

-It’s always exhilarating to be in New York City — even moreso at the holidays.
+It’s always exhilarating to be in New York City, and even more so at the holidays.
 This time of year, the lights, the windows and the hustle and bustle of New York grows exponentially.
-Being a native New Yorker, my family and I look forward to our annual trip into the city for our New York Christmas fix.
+Being a native New Yorker, I look forward to my family’s annual trip into the city for our New York Christmas fix.
 Without breaking the bank, we have an amazing day and night.
 Here is our list of must-see holiday activities every year.

 Christmas at Rockefeller Center

 First, there’s the Christmas tree.
-If you haven’t seen the tree first hand, you have definitely seen it in a movie or on television.
+If you haven’t seen the tree first hand, you have probably seen it in a movie or on television.
 Since 1933, the tree has been the centerpiece of Rockefeller Center.
 Adorned with more than 45,000 lights, the tree is breathtaking, and everyone should experience it up close and personal, at least once!
-Rockefeller Center is one of the best spots for seeing holiday lights displays in the Northeast.
+Rockefeller Center is also one of the best spots for seeing holiday lights displays in the Northeast.

 Radio City Music Hall Christmas Spectacular

 Yes, this is the show everyone talks about – and every year, there are traditional old favorites as well as a few surprises.
-Besides the famous Rockettes performing in the show, Radio City is converted to a winter wonderland with a unique take on ”The Nutcracker.”
-And there are ice skaters, dancing teddy bears, dozens of Santa Clauses and more surprises.
+Besides the famous Rockettes performing in their holiday kick line, Radio City is converted to a winter wonderland with a unique take on ”The Nutcracker.”
+And there are ice skaters, tapping toy soldiers, dancing teddy bears, dozens of Santa Clauses, and more surprises.
 My kids are always in awe of the Live Nativity in the finale – complete with real camels!